-The Arizona Supreme Court has also recognized that an officer or custodian of public records may refuse inspection of public records to protect the best interests of the State where "inspection might lead to substantial and irreparable private or public harm."
+An officer or custodian of public records may refuse inspection of public records to protect the best interests of the State where "inspection might lead to substantial and irreparable private or public harm."
 Carlson, 141 Ariz. at 491, 687 P.2d at 1246.

-As early as 1952, the Arizona Supreme Court recognized an exception to public disclosure for records the disclosure of which would be detrimental to the best interests of the State.
+As early as 1952, the Arizona Supreme Court recognized an exception to public disclosure for records the disclosure of which would be "detrimental to the best interests of the [S]tate."
 Mathews v.
 Pyle, 75 Ariz.
-76, 251 P.2d 893 (1952).
+76, 81, 251 P.2d 893, 897 (1952).
 The standard "detrimental to the best interests of the state" permits a public body to designate a record as confidential only when the "release of information would have an important and harmful effect on the duties of the officials or agency in question."
-Board of Regents, 167 Ariz. at 257-58, 806 P.2d at 351-52.
+Ariz.
+Bd. of Regents v.
+Phoenix Newspapers Inc., 167 Ariz.
+254, 257-58, 806 P.2d 348, 351-52 (1991).
 Public officers must balance the possible adverse impact on the operation of the public body if the information in question is disclosed against the public's right to be informed about the operations of its government.
-Id., 167 Ariz. at 258, 806 P.2d at 352.
-When a public officer determines that the harm to the State outweighs the public right to disclosure of a document, he has the burden of specifically demonstrating the harm if his decision is challenged in superior court.
+Id.
+A public officer who determines that the harm to the State outweighs the public right to disclosure of a document has the burden of specifically demonstrating the harm if the decision is challenged in superior court.
 Cox Ariz.
 Publ'n, Inc. v.
 Collins, 175 Ariz.
 11, 14, 852 P.2d 1194, 1198 (1993).

-Applying the balancing test in Board of Regents, the Arizona Supreme Court held that the public's interest in ensuring the State's ability to secure the most qualified candidate for university president is more compelling than its interest in knowing the names of all of the "prospects" for the position.
-Board of Regents, 167 Ariz. at 258, 806 P.2d at 352.
+In Arizona Board of Regents v.
+Phoenix Newspapers Inc., the Arizona Supreme Court applied a balancing test and held that the public's interest in ensuring the State's ability to secure the most qualified candidate for university president is more compelling than its interest in knowing the names of all of the "prospects" for the position.
+167 Ariz. at 258, 806 P.2d at 352.
 When a "prospect" is seriously considered and interviewed, the "prospect" becomes a candidate.
-The court held that the public's interest in knowing which candidates are being considered for the job outweighs "countervailing interests of confidentiality, privacy and the best interests of the state."
+The court held that the public's interest in knowing which candidates are being considered for the job outweighs "countervailing interests of confidentiality, privacy and the best interest of the state."
 Id. (quoting Carlson, 141 Ariz. at 491, 687 P.2d at 1246); see also Phoenix Newspapers, Inc. v.
 Keegan, 201 Ariz.
 344, 351, ¶ 33, 35 P.3d 105, 112 (App.
-2001) (superior court did not abuse its discretion in ordering the State to disclose most of the test questions in a statewide academic test that students must pass to graduate from high school because the public interest in disclosure outweighed "the State's cost and inconvenience in remedying that disclosure"); KPNX-TV, 183 Ariz. at 593, 905 P.2d at 602 (State was justified in withholding surveillance camera videotape due to its "security concerns about public disclosure of a videotape showing undercover officers, the evidence locker, and the location of the surveillance camera").
+2001) (superior court did not abuse its discretion in ordering the State to disclose most of the test questions in a statewide academic test that students must pass to graduate from high school because the public interest in disclosure outweighed "the State's cost and inconvenience in remedying that disclosure"); KPNX-TV v.
+Superior Court, 183 Ariz.
+589, 593, 905 P.2d 598, 602 (App.
+1995) (State was justified in withholding surveillance camera videotape due to its "security concerns about public disclosure of a videotape showing undercover officers, the evidence locker, and the location of the surveillance camera").